abitvolatile/sample-app/README.md

 #### Shutdown Vagrant Virtual Machine (Optional)
 ```
+Note: Be sure to have exited from the SSH session of the CentOS VM.

 vagrant halt
 ```
 <br>

 #### Destroy Vagrant Virtual Machine
 ```
+Note: Be sure to have exited from the SSH session of the CentOS VM.

 vagrant destroy
 ```